6uhrmittag/MuseDashScoreAnalyzer/README.md

 Helper to view and analyze personal statistic of your Muse Dash scores.

-**Status:** This currently only exports the scores to a csv and json file for further analysis in Excel/Google Calc etc.
+**Status:** This script exports the scores as CSV and JSON and creates a HTML site with charts using [charts.js](https://www.chartjs.org/)

 **Disclaimer:** This works only for windows and only for game runs on that specific computer, since it extracts the scores from local log-files.
 I don't know far back th log-files go, so it might not be able to extract all scores.

-## Goal
+## Overall Motivation

 I want to have a view of my own Muse Dash scores over time to see how I improve.

 - Ideally as an easy-to-use application that anyone can use
 - Maybe integrated as a mod for https://mdmc.moe

-## Status
+## Status and Todos

-Currently, the powershell script Export-MuseDashScores.ps1 analyzes all local log-files and exports the scores to a csv file and a json file for further analysis in Excel/Google Calc etc.
+- [x] Export scores as CSV and JSON
+- [x] Visualize scores and accuracy per song in a chart
+- [ ] translate/map the character and elfin names to english (right now it only shows the chinese names because that's what the log-files contain and I have not found a map from ID to name yet)
+    - [ ] create a mapping chart from ID to chinese and english name
+- [ ] maybe one chart with all scores to see all scores over time
+- [ ] exclude failed runs(`result_finished:false`) from the chart
+- [ ] add more charts for different statistics
+    - [ ] failed runs
+    - [ ] full combo
+    - [ ] total runs per song
+    - [ ] most used character

 # How to use

 ## Export-MuseDashScores.ps1

-1. Download `Export-MuseDashScores.ps1`
+1. Download `Export-MuseDashScores.ps1` and `MuseDashAnalytics.html.template`
 2. Open powershell
 3. Navigate to the directory where the script is located
 4. Run the script with `.\Export-MuseDashScores.ps1`
+5. The script creates `MuseDashAnalytics.html` and opens it in your default browser

 The script will export the scores to a csv file and a json file(with the same content):